TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Background and Related Work

 where $P_\theta$ denotes the reasoning VLA parameterized by $\theta$. $O$ represents the environmental observations (including visual inputs), and $I$ is the user instruction.
 Furthermore, $r_t$ denotes the $t$-th token of the generated CoT $R$, while $a$ corresponds to the predicted robot action.

-CoT-reasoning VLAs can be broadly categorized into Integrated-VLAs and Hierarchical-VLAs\cite{gao2025vla}, as illustrated in Figure~\ref{fig:reasoning VLA}.
+CoT-reasoning VLAs can be broadly categorized into Integrated-VLAs and Hierarchical-VLAs~\cite{gao2026vla}, as illustrated in Figure~\ref{fig:reasoning VLA}.
 The Integrated-VLA is a unified model that jointly performs reasoning and action generation.
-It can be further divided into discrete-token-based methods~\cite{zawalski2024robotic,sun2025emma,lee2025molmoact}, which quantize actions into discrete bins and model them as tokens via autoregressive generation, and continuous-regression-based methods~\cite{deng2025graspvla,intelligence2025pi_,yin2025deepthinkvla}, which use diffusion models, flow matching, or MLP heads to directly regress continuous actions.
-In contrast, the Hierarchical-VLA~\cite{chen2025internvla,yang2025instructvla,shi2025hi} typically adopts a dual-system design: a VLM serves as a high-level planner that generates CoT, which then guides a low-level policy (e.g., a vanilla VLA) to execute precise actions.
+It can be further divided into discrete-token methods~\cite{zawalski2024robotic,sun2025emma}, \hzx{such as MolmoAct~\cite{lee2025molmoact}}, which quantize actions into discrete bins and model them as tokens via autoregressive generation, and continuous-regression methods~\cite{black2025pi_,yin2025deepthinkvla}, \hzx{such as GraspVLA~\cite{deng2025graspvla}}, which use diffusion models, flow matching, or MLP heads to directly regress continuous actions.
+In contrast, the Hierarchical-VLA~\cite{chen2025internvla,shi2025hi}, \hzx{such as InstructVLA~\cite{yang2025instructvla}}, typically adopts a dual-system design: a VLM serves as a high-level planner that generates CoT, which then guides a low-level policy (\textit{e.g.}, a vanilla VLA) to execute precise actions.

-CoT mechanisms can improve the performance of vision–language–action (VLA) models, but they also introduce a new attack surface.
-We present the first evidence that an attacker can hijack the CoT reasoning process to manipulate a VLA agent’s downstream actions and induce targeted behaviors.
+CoT mechanisms can improve the performance of \hzx{VLAs}, but they also introduce a new attack vector.
+We present the first evidence that an attacker can hijack the CoT reasoning process to manipulate a VLA’s downstream actions and induce targeted behaviors.
 We further show that this vulnerability is general, persisting across diverse CoT paradigms and VLA architectures, including both discrete and continuous action frameworks.